Virajchheda18/BuyProduct/README.md

 - **FrontEnd:**
   - reactjs
   - language used: javascript
+  - The frontend is hosted on port - 3000.
   - Have added client side validations and created a basic UI to interact with the backend.